tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash-rails-4-with-system-tests.md

   def self.driven_by(_, _); end

   def self.test(_)
-    warn 'WARNING: Skipping system test because this version of Rails does not support it!' end end
+    warn 'WARNING: Skipping because this version of Rails does not support it!' end end